1963: The Hollies began recording their first album, Stay with the Hollies.

 1981: The Moody Blues released their tenth album, Long Distance Voyager.
 It was the group’s first album featuring keyboardist Patrick Moraz, who replaced founding member Mike Pinder.
 The album reached #7 in the UK and became the group’s second #1 album in both the US and Canada.

 1981: Squeeze released their fourth studio album, East Side Story.
-The album contains the band’s last top 10 UK single, “Labelled with Love,” and was their first with keyboardist Paul Carrack, who replaced Jools Holland.
+It contains the band’s last top 10 UK single, “Labelled with Love,” and was their first with keyboardist Paul Carrack, who replaced Jools Holland.

 1982: After hitting the top of the UK singles chart five weeks earlier, “Ebony and Ivory” by Stevie Wonder and Paul McCartney’s reached #1 in the US.
 Written by McCartney and produced by George Martin, both musicians recorded their parts separately due to conflicting schedules.
 The song spent seven weeks at #1 in the US—the longest of any of McCartney’s works after the Beatles—and was Wonder’s longest running chart-topper as well.
 It was also the first time a single released by any member of the Beatles made it onto the Billboard R&B chart.

 1982: Progressive rock supergroup Asia went to #1 on the Billboard pop chart with their self-titled debut album for the first of nine non-consecutive weeks.
 It was the only #1 album by the group and became the best-selling album of the year.

-1983: Siouxsie Sue and Budgie of Siouxsie and the Banshees released the exotica album Feast as the duo Creatures.
+1983: Siouxsie Sue and Budgie of Siouxsie and the Banshees released Feast, their debut album as the duo Creatures.
 The pair had decided where to record the album by randomly placing a pin on the map of the world.
 The result was the state of Hawaii, and several of the album’s songs are about their experiences in the region.

 1990: Concrete Blonde released their third studio album, Bloodletting.